WuerthPhoenix/Atlassian-Extension-Scripts/load-jsm-customer-ldap/README.md

 ## load-jsm-customer-ldap
 <br>
 Simple script that allows to upload Customers in Organizations structure into ATLASSIAN Jira Service Management (Cloud tested) from a local common LDAP service (i.e. Active Directory).
 The script supports multi-projects configuration.
-Strongly based on jq https://stedolan.github.io/jq/
+Strongly based on jq https://stedolan.github.io/jq/<br>
+The script populate the complete Customers data: >> Organizations[] <> Customers(n) <> User Properties(n)<br>In Jira it will be possible to access to Customer properties with common SmartValues (i.e.  {{reporter.properties.contact_email.value}})

 #### LICENSE